danipereiracodes/feel-fit-app/README.md

 ## Overview

-Feel Fit App is a web application built for HACKATHON DEL DEV with Vite and TypeScript that helps users generate personalized weekly exercise and meal plans based on their input.
+Feel Fit App is a web application built with Vite and TypeScript that helps users generate personalized weekly exercise and meal plans based on their input.
 Powered by the GPT-3.5 turbo model from OpenAI, users can provide information such as dietary preferences, exercise experience, injuries, and more to generate a customized plan.
 The app also allows users to view their weekly plan in a grid of flip cards and download it as a PDF for offline reference.

 ## Features